wendelloliveiradev/wendelloliveiradev/README.md

 # 👋 About me..

-<p style="font-size: 16px">Hi there, my name is Wendell, but here in the digital world you can call me Sowodin, I'm a Full Stack Software Developer/Programmer/Software Engineer, I'm passionate about innovation and technology and my biggest dream is to be able to help humanity to overcome its biggests challenges, leaving a legacy of inspiration and motivation to the future generations.
-I also really want to create, develop and lead new business ideas (despite having a lot to learn yet 😄).
-I'm currently working with Full Stack Web Development, and I am guided by developing secure, robust, reliable and scalable systems.</p>
+<p style="font-size: 16px"> Hi there, my name is Wendell, I am a brazilian Software Engineer
+            based in São José dos Campos - São Paulo.
+With over 3 years of experience as Full Stack Software Developer.
+I am a passionate about computers and technology, so I got a Science and Technology degree with focus on Computer Science at the Federal University of São Paulo, also aquired a little bit of international experience by living in New Zealed for about one year (where I could improve my english).
+I am guided by developing secure, robust, reliable and scalable systems.
+I am looking foward to contribute to an international company where I can improve my skills and learn new ones.</p>

 <br>
 <br>